sahani-rakesh/dice-game-using-python/README.md

-# Developed Dice Game Using Python
+#Developed Dice Game Using Python With an additional feature called sound to play on every single tap.